-- Drink lots of water and beware of heat exhaustion - No alcohol on site - Keep hair back, no jewelry, wear sunscreen - Support the affiliate to enforce its policy about children on the worksite - Know where the first aid kit is located, and who to go to in case of an accident or injury - If you're tired, stop and take a break.
-You are more likely to be injured, or to injure others when you are tired. - When you are lifting heavy object, remember to always "lift with your leags, not with your back". - Only work on the rook or at height if you are comfortable doing so.
+- Drink lots of water and beware of heat exhaustion; - No alcohol on site; - Keep hair back, no jewelry, wear sunscreen; - Support the local HFH program to enforce its policy about children on the worksite; - Know where the first aid kit is located, and who to go to in case of an accident or injury; - If you're tired, stop and take a break.
+You are more likely to be injured, or to injure others when you are tired; - When you are lifting heavy objects, remember to always 'Lift with your legs, not with your back.'; - Only work on the roof or at a height if you are comfortable doing so.